 effective controls to monitor the quality of pharmaceutical products registered or manufactured within the country, including access to an independent quality control laboratory;

-a national pharmaceuticals inspectorate, operating as an arm of the national drug regulatory authority, and having the technical competence, experience and resources to assess whether GMP and other controls are being effectively implemented, and the legal power to conduct appropriate investigations to ensure that manufacturers conform to these requirements by, for example, examining premises and records and taking samples;
+a national pharmaceuticals inspectorate, operating as an arm of the national drug regulatory authority, and having the technical competence, experience and resources to assess whether GMP and other controls are being effectively implemented, and the legal power to conduct appropriate investigations to ensure that manufacturers conform to these requirements, for example: by examining premises and records and taking samples;

-administrative capacity to issue the required certificates, to institute inquiries in the case of complaint, and to notify expeditiously both WHO and the competent authority in any Member State known to have imported a specific product that is subsequently associated with a potentially serious quality defect or other hazard.
+administrative capacity to issue the required certificates, to institute inquiries in the case of complaint, and to notify expeditiously both WHO and the competent authority of any Member State known to have imported a specific product that is subsequently associated with a potentially serious quality defect or other hazard.

-The Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia` once more would like to express its gratitude to the World Health Organization for this opportunity to participate in the Certification Scheme.
+Once again, the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia would like to express its gratitude to the World Health Organization for the opportunity to participate in the Certification Scheme.

-We also confirm that changes in the name and address of the competent authority as well as other changes will be promptly communicated to the World Health Organization.
+We also confirm that changes in the name and address of the competent authority, as well as other changes will be promptly communicated to the World Health Organization.

 Minister David Sergeenko